geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 I see much bigger in the clinic.
 Well, five, five megawatt is 10X comma.
 And that would be plenty.
 I mean, it's a lot five megawatts, but it's only like 50 racks.
 It's not like.
 It's not like, I guess I did, but I've been around 60 racks, 70 racks, but still it's like not like huge.
 Much too neat.
 It depends for what.

 ##### **Geohot** [[00:03:26](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=206)]
-And another company, we just got an email from someone who wants to buy four tiny box screens.
+And another company, we just got an email from someone who wants to buy four TinyBox screens.
 So they really, they're really starting to move now.
 Oh, should we raise the price?
 Someone serious.
 Should we raise the price?
 Yeah, maybe.
 Now I'm pretty happy with the price.
 I'm having enough GPU.
 Sorry.
 Oh, we have no shortage of GPUs.
 We have 5090s.
-So yeah, tiny box screens are moving.
+So yeah, TinyBox screens are moving.
 Yeah, the other project is coming along well for come.

 ##### **Geohot** [[00:04:00](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=240)]
 Great.
 Sounds good.
 Sounds good.
 Hey.
 Oh, you really pose on Twitter or something?
 Yes.
 Okay, but it didn't get much reach for some reason.